Housing insecurity in the United States

-Housing insecurity is the lack of security in an individual shelter that is the result of high housing costs relative to income, poor housing quality, unstable neighborhoods, overcrowding, and, but may not include, homelessness.
+Housing insecurity is the lack of security in an individual shelter that is the result of high housing costs relative to income and is associated with poor housing quality, unstable neighborhoods, overcrowding, and homelessness.

+Housing shortages are a primary cause of high housing prices and rents.
+Climate change has also increased average housing costs with higher insurance premiums and power bills while also increasing displacement risks, especially in coastal areas.

 Measuring housing insecurity

 Researchers from the University of Southern California proposed measuring housing insecurity through the following indicators: housing instability, housing affordability, housing safety, housing quality, neighborhood safety, neighborhood quality, and homelessness.

 The Department of Health and Human Services has defined housing insecurity by taking into account proportion to income, housing quality, neighborhoods, overcrowding, and homelessness.

 The Center for Disease Control used the frequency of responses to the question of, "How often in the past 12 months would you say you were worried or stressed about having enough money to pay your rent/mortgage?
-Sometimes, usually, or always?", to identify those who are housing insecurity and to assist in their research on disease prevention.
+Sometimes, usually, or always?", to identify those who are housing insecure and to assist in their research on disease prevention.

 The Department of Housing and Urban Development defines housing insecurity based on multiple factors in the unit based on the quality of the house.
 Based on answers on the American Housing Survey, they deem people housing insecure and the house inadequate based on these structural conditions: